TMEM252

-TMEM252 or transmembrane protein 252 is a protein that, in humans, is encoded by the TMEM252 gene.
+Transmembrane protein 252 is a protein that, in humans, is encoded by the TMEM252 gene.

 Gene

 Transmembrane protein 252 (TMEM252), otherwise known as chromosome 9 open reading frame 71 (C9orf71), is a gene that encodes for the TMEM252 protein.
 This gene is found on chromosome 9, and it spans over 3000 base pairs.
 Additionally, this gene is made up of 2 exons, with exon 1 stopping at nucleotide 346 and exon 2 beginning at nucleotide 347.
 The mRNA transcript is 1261 nucleotides in length.

 Protein

 Predicted tertiary structure by the level of confidence for human protein TMEM252.
 The dark blue indicates the highest confidence, light blue indicates normal confidence, yellow indicates low confidence, and orange indicates very low confidence.

 Conceptual translation of predicted domains and other sites within TMEM252.

 The TMEM252 protein is 170 amino acids in length.
 There are 2 transmembrane domains and one disordered region within this protein.
 The predicted molecular weight of the unmodified precursor protein is 18.7 kDa.
 The theoretical isoelectric point of this precursor protein is 4.88.
 There are no known isoforms of TMEM252.